3 Surprising Places to Find Your Ancestor’s Lost Maiden Name

 If birth certificates were being issued at the time of your ancestor’s birth, this is one of the fist places to look.
 Full names and the parents’ names (of course!) are mentioned.

-Alternatively, a Family Bible is also an excellent resource.
+Alternatively, a Family Bible is also an excellent resource if one is available.

 [Having trouble finding the Family Bible?
 Read Can’t Find the Family Bible?
 10 Places You May Not Have Looked.]